mciepluc/cocotb-coverage/documentation/source/examples.rst

 +------------+----------------------------------------------------+

 The packet bytes are transmitted starting from byte 0.
-The packed is transmitted continuously, so data valid strobe must not be deasserted in the middle of the packet.
+The packet is transmitted continuously, so data valid strobe must not be deasserted in the middle of the packet.
 The transition 1 -> 0 on the data valid strobe denotes the end of the packet.

 The address-based filtering is active when packet address bits marked by the mask (reg address 011) are equal to the filtering address bits (reg address 010).